 As you increase the adapter dimer contamination in your final libraries, you increase the chance that adapter dimers will compete with your library fragments.
 With just a 5% adapter dimer contamination you will end up with 50% of your reads being an adapter dimer sequence.
 It is especially important to minimize the adapter dimer contamination for Illumina Hiseq4000 because of the Exclusion Amplification chemistry during cluster generation.

 If you are a new GSSC customer make sure to create an account, which is free only for the first month.
-Please make sure to download the files you need because you will only have access to your data for 30 days, starting from when you received an email notification from Paul Billing, our Bioinformatics specialist.
+Please make sure to download the files you need because you will only have access to your data for 30 days, starting from when you received an email notification.

 We try to sequence your libraries as soon as possible.
 The sequencing queue time depends on which Illumina platform you use.
 Please check the table below for an idea of the sequencing queue times for each Illumina platform.